CEOs and CFOs Need to Stop Flying Blind When it Comes to Managing Growth

 The output of this comprehensive analysis of academic, commercial and capital markets research, the Quality Of Revenue Operations Report is a benchmarking framework encompasses the sixteen operational growth levers with the greatest demonstrated effect on future organic revenue.

-As an output of this analysis, the research the Quality Of Revenue Operations model that encompasses the sixteen operational growth levers and the greatest demonstrated effect on future organic revenue.
+As an output of this analysis, the research the Revenue Operations Benchmark model that encompasses the sixteen operational value levers and the greatest demonstrated effect on future organic revenue.
 The framework embeds 46 discrete drivers with the greatest demonstrated effect on future organic revenue.
 These operational growth levers are outlined and defined below.
 Thee academic, commercial and capital markets research that provides evidence of the causal relationship between these growth drivers and future revenue growth, cash flow and firm value - are described more depth in the Quality of Revenue Operations Report.

-16 QUALITY OF REVENUE OPERATIONS VALUE LEVERS
+16 REVENUE OPERATIONS VALUE LEVERS

 While perhaps not perfect, these levers do a far better job than current attribution and accounting models at both describing how growth is created, and quantifying the financial impact of growth investments and actions on the business.
 Using a value chain analysis it models the causal relationship between growth actions, assets, and investments and future revenue growth.
 This “math of growth” gives managers a financially valid basis for both quantifying the value of specific commercial assets as well as assessing the financial impact of growth actions, investments, and decisions on firm value and financial performance.
 The model provides managers to more comprehensive and financially valid way to prove the financial contribution of commercial assets, systems, capabilities and teamwork.
 It provides the math to more accurately quantify the untapped growth potential in the business and the science to isolate the levers required to unlock that growth.
 The model also provides a basis for evaluating, measuring and benchmarking the growth potential and performance of a business.
 It also arms managers with best practices to improve and manage revenue generation performance.